 Sooner or later, if the human instrument continues to live, there is a coming out of the Absolute as this merging is actually just a relative experience.
 The upside of this experience is that free awareness may now be recognized as always already being present.
 This is good!
 The downside is that the “enlightenment” experience can easily be hijacked by the conceptual mind, and an “enlightened ego” is born.
 Not so good.
 This is where spiritual aspirants often become spiritual teachers, leap on their high horses and ride off in all directions proclaiming, “There is no one!
 Just One!
 And I am That!”
 And this is true.
 Sort of.
 Side ways.
 But not if you think about it or believe it.

-Inspired to share their “enlightenment” with others, “No One” now changes their name from “Suzy” to “Ma Avidyananda,” starts having satsang, sits up front in the guru seat, and always has a dedicated student scurry off to pick up the big fat “donations” check at the end of their “I Am, There Is No Me” retreat.
+Inspired to share their “enlightenment” with others, “No One” now changes their name from “Suzy” to “Ma Avidyananda,” starts having satsang, sits up front in the guru seat, and always has a dedicated student scurry off to empty the donation basket at the end of the “I AM, there is no ME,” intensive.